Mewmewww/Deniz.github.io/index.md

 Being able to have on-hand assignments and work-schedules, than being over-burdened with theoretical examples have been such an enjoyable experience.

 # Present
 Now we're at the present, enjoying myself with like-minded individuals who share a plethora of hobbies like my own - with teachers that are very practical in their teaching, who understands the importance of theory as well as practical work.
-Having worked on the recently released assignment (e.g. the snippets mentioned above), I have high expectations that this is what I believe I will continue doing to the very end.
+Having worked on our recently released assignment (e.g. the snippets mentioned above), I have high expectations that this is what I believe I will continue doing until the very end.

 ![image](https://media.discordapp.net/attachments/337719202750136332/753227489492598874/unknown.png)